praneethrms04/praneethrms04/README.md

 </div>
 <p align="left"> </p>

-* 👨‍💻 All of my projects are available at <a href="https://praneethofficialwebsite10-ee2057.netlify.app">praneeth-portfolio</a>
 * 📫 How to reach me **praneethrms04@gmail.com**
 * 📄DownLoad Resume Here: <a href="https://drive.google.com/file/d/1IpZ0sL_eYYL9hOvl2T_FIqOOPjCcS7Fi/view?usp=sharing">Dowmload here </a>
 * 🤝  I'm open to collaborating on Front end projects on React JS or Angular